 A trust administration attorney can help protect your family's interests and guide you through every step of the trust administration process if you decide to serve as a trustee.
 An attorney can also recommend a suitable person to take that role on your behalf.

-Why Choose Applegate & Dillman Elder Law?
+Why Choose Dillman & Owen Estate & Elder Law?

 We have in-depth knowledge and experience in estate planning, trust administration, and litigation.
 When you work with us, you can rest assured we will handle every aspect of the probate process.
 You can also rest assured knowing that the most complicated issues are being handled with the utmost care and professionalism.